whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-23-Nature-Box-Subscription-September-2015-Review-Coupon.md

 </DL>
 <p>I can't live without Sriracha, no joke!
 I always have 2 bottles in the house, one that's open and another one as a backup.
 Not only that, I pretty much use it in everything I eat, crazy but true.
 It's that good (at least for me).</p>

 <p>So when I saw they had these Sriracha snacks, it went to my selection almost instantly.
-After trying it out, it's a bit too sweet for my taste but still good though.
-Don't get me wrong, there's still a bit of kick, but there's also a slight sweetness to it.
-I do love cashews so I'd give this a 4 out of 5 star rating.</p>
+I've ordered their Sriracha Roasted Cashews in my last box and loved it.
+This snack has those Sriracha cashews but they also added crispy rice and giant Peruvian corn kernels that are also coated with Sriracha.
+Slightly spicy, deliciously savory and just the right amount of sweetness.
+Another great snack!</p>
 <br>

-<p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> All my 3 snack choices this month were a hit and oh-so delicious.</p>
+<p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> All my 3 snack choices this month were a hit and oh-so delicious.
+This is why I love Nature Box, they have such great unique snack selections that are both yummy and nutritious.
+And of course conveniently delivered to your doorstep too!
+I've already made my choices for next month's delivery, so stay tuned to see what I'll be getting =)</p>

 <p>If you want to try them out, take advantage of the <a href="http://www.shareasale.com/r.cfm?b=395413&u=1115177&m=41415&urllink=&afftrack=" target="_blank">Free Trial Box through this link</a> and only pay $2 shipping!</p>